-- 2.27.2 The Authority is committed to ensuring a wide variety of opportunities is available to those with mobility difficulties.
-For this reason, the Authority considers it important that people with impairments have access to all forms of public transportation. - 2.27.3 The Authority intends to encourage proprietors to invest in wheelchair accessible vehicles, thus improving the accessibility of vehicles to disabled customers.
-For this reason, the age limits outlined in paragraph 2.2 are relaxed for hackney carriage vehicles capable of carrying passengers in wheelchairs. - 2.27.4 Unless an exemption applies, all licensed drivers are under a duty to carry guide, hearing and other prescribed assistance dogs in their vehicles without additional charge (see paragraph 4.10).
+- 2.28.4 The proprietor of a designated wheelchair accessible vehicle may appeal against the decision of the licensing authority to include their vehicles on the designated list.
+The appeal should be made to the Magistrate's Court and must be made within 28 days of the vehicle in question being included on the authority's published list - 2.28.5 Hackney carriages are an essential mode of transport for disabled and elderly persons.
+The combination of the personal service they offer, their wide availability and their door-to-door operations enable them to respond particularly well to the travel needs of people with mobility difficulties. - 2.28.6 The Authority is committed to ensuring a wide variety of opportunities is available to those with mobility difficulties.
+For this reason, the Authority considers it important that people with impairments have access to all forms of public transportation. - 2.28.7 The Authority intends to encourage proprietors to invest in wheelchair accessible vehicles, thus improving the accessibility of vehicles to disabled customers.
+For this reason, the age limits outlined in paragraph 2.2 are relaxed for designated wheelchair accessible hackney carriage vehicles.

-2.28 HORSE DRAWN CARRIAGES
+2.29 HORSE DRAWN CARRIAGES

-- 2.28.1 Proprietors of horse-drawn carriages will be subject to any hackney carriage vehicle licence conditions excluding those specifically relating to vehicle design. - 2.28.2 A Veterinary Certificate signed by a Veterinary Surgeon stating that each horse is fit to carry out the work required of it shall be submitted to the licensing authority as part of the application process. - 2.28.3 A competent person nominated by the council (and representing the British Driving Society, the British Horse Society, the Heavy Horse Society or other body able to assess the competence of drivers) shall assess and provide a report stating that the driver is competent to drive the carriage as part of the application process. - 2.28.4 The location of the stables in which the horses are normally housed shall be notified to the licensing authority as part of the application process.
-Access to the stables shall be granted to authorised officers and their advisers at any time. - 2.28.5 Should the council receive a report from the RSPCA, a Veterinary Surgeon or other qualified person that the conditions under which the horses are being kept are not in the interests of the health of the animal and its capacity to pull a carriage, the licence shall be suspended by officers until satisfied that the horses are being kept in a satisfactory manner.
+- 2.29.1 Proprietors of horse-drawn carriages will be subject to any hackney carriage vehicle licence conditions excluding those specifically relating to vehicle design. - 2.29.2 A Veterinary Certificate signed by a Veterinary Surgeon stating that each horse is fit to carry out the work required of it shall be submitted to the licensing authority as part of the application process. - 2.29.3 A competent person nominated by the council (and representing the British Driving Society, the British Horse Society, the Heavy Horse Society or other body able to assess the competence of drivers) shall assess and provide a report stating that the driver is competent to drive the carriage as part of the application process. - 2.29.4 The location of the stables in which the horses are normally housed shall be notified to the licensing authority as part of the application process.
+Access to the stables shall be granted to authorised officers and their advisers at any time. - 2.29.5 Should the council receive a report from the RSPCA, a Veterinary Surgeon or other qualified person that the conditions under which the horses are being kept are not in the interests of the health of the animal and its capacity to pull a carriage, the licence shall be suspended by officers until satisfied that the horses are being kept in a satisfactory manner.
 The stables must also satisfy the fire safety requirements for stables by Fire & Rescue Service.
-In the event that the stables do not satisfy these requirements, the licence will be suspended until adequate fire precautions have been made. - 2.28.6 The licence will be granted for a maximum period of 12 months. - 2.28.7 Special conditions will apply. - 2.28.8 The proprietor/driver shall be limited to routes specified in writing by the licensing authority following appropriate consultation.
+In the event that the stables do not satisfy these requirements, the licence will be suspended until adequate fire precautions have been made. - 2.29.6 The licence will be granted for a maximum period of 12 months.
+Special conditions will apply. - 2.29.7 The proprietor/driver shall be limited to routes specified in writing by the licensing authority following appropriate consultation.